Brandon Williams: The boy who has no fear

 Within a week of being put forward for the award, the 19-year-old had been called up to the first-team squad and left the bench to make his senior debut in United’s Carabao Cup shoot-out win over Rochdale.
-Less than four months on, the Crumpsall-born full-back has provided one of the more eye-catching subplots of the Reds’ season to date.
-Williams showcased his wares with a thrilling display in last Wednesday’s FA Cup victory over Wolves, defensively dominating both Pedro Neto and Adama Traore – both of whom were substituted – and regularly lending breathless support in attack.
+Since then, the Crumpsall-born full-back has provided one of the more eye-catching subplots of the Reds’ season to date.

 “He was straight into it.
 Not many people knew who he was, but he’s put in fantastic performances every time he’s played.
 It’s like he’s been playing at this level for a long time.
 I remember speaking to someone at the U23s and there were other players who were standing out more, but sometimes that happens.
 You get a break, you get on the big stage and you perform better because of the demands.
 You almost fall into the first team and you just push on.”